 When you rush to meet a tight deadline, it's easy to succumb to the temptation to 'cut and paste' the work of others into your own.
 There is a tendency to plagiarise because you don't have time to work things out for yourself, or you leave essays until the last moment so that you fill them with copied material just to reach the word limit.

 Plan ahead and begin writing your assignment in good time.
-Leaving work until the last minute doesn't give you enough time to read, digest, form your own ideas, and write in your own words.
-Better use of time would mean that you wouldn't have to take these kinds of short cuts.
+Leaving work until the last minute doesn't give you enough time to read, digest, formulate your ideas, and write them in your own words.
+Making better use of your time means you won't have to take these short cuts.

 Learn to judge how long various study tasks take:

 Choose a task that fits your available time—don’t start a detailed reading if you only have 30 minutes to spare before going to work.
 Instead, check the citations and bibliography for an essay you are working on.

 Broken down like this it is clear that you have to begin your assignments early otherwise you simply won’t have time.